How music affects productivity – both positively and negatively

-One research claims that listening to music improves your mood, but hinders your performance on cognitively demanding tasks.
-But, another research claims that music helps us complete tasks quicker and with more creativity.
+Some claim that listening to music improves your mood, but hinders your performance on cognitively demanding tasks.
+But, others say that music helps us complete tasks quicker and with more creativity.

 So, what determines whether music improves or hinders productivity?
 And more specifically, how each type of music affects productivity?